What is the goal of CTPAT?

 The goal of CTPAT is to create a secure environment in any given company by continually certifying, maintaining and evaluating the security of the supply chain and the transportation industry.

 Customs Trade Partnership Against Terrorism (CTPAT) is a voluntary partnership program between the public and private sectors.
-The partnership is just one aspect of the cargo enforcement strategy of U.S. Customs and Border Patrol (CBP).
-Through the program, CBP works alongside the trade community to strengthen international supply chains and improve security at the United States border.
+The partnership is just one aspect of the cargo enforcement strategy of U.S. Customs and Border Protection (CBP).
+Through the program, CBP works alongside the trade community to strengthen international supply chains and improve security at the United States borders.
 The partnership recognizes that CBP provides the highest level of cargo security through close cooperation with the principle stakeholders of the international supply chain such as importers, carriers, consolidators, licensed customs brokers, and manufacturers.
 The Security and Accountability for Every Port Act of 2006 provided a statutory framework for the CTPAT program and imposed strict program oversight requirements.

 Since its inception in November 2001, CTPAT has partnered with more than 11,400 members of the trade community.